byemaxx/file_syncer/README.md

 - Supports synchronization of folders and their contents
 - Maintains the original directory structure
 - Supports file name filtering
-- Real-time display of synchronization logs
+- Supports file ignore by condition
+- Supports setting the modification time of the files to filter

 ### Requirements